Great Pacific Garbage Patch: Size estimates

+Misconceptions

+The term "Great Pacific Garbage Patch" has been used to describe the accumulation of marine debris, but the name can give a misleading impression of its nature and appearance.
+NOAA stated:

 While "Great Pacific Garbage Patch" is a term often used by the media, it does not paint an accurate picture of the marine debris problem in the North Pacific Ocean.
 The name "Pacific Garbage Patch" has led many to believe that this area is a large and continuous patch of easily visible marine debris items such as bottles and other litter – akin to a literal island of trash that should be visible with satellite or aerial photographs.
 This is not the case.